 Jesus expressed God's love by feeding and healing the sick.

 That kindness is the fundamental ministry of Ayurveda as well.

-Questions, Comments & Impressions of 'massage your digestion'?
+Questions, Comments & Impressions of 'scan your upper body'?

-Is there something you'd like to know about 'massage your digestion'?
+Is there something you'd like to know about 'scan your upper body'?

 Sign in to review this page